Astronomy and religion

 Astronomy has been a favorite and significant component of mythology and religion throughout history.
 Astronomy and cosmology are parts of the myths of many cultures and religion around the world.
 Astronomy and religion have long been closely intertwined, particularly during the early history of astronomy.
 Archaeological evidence of many ancient cultures demonstrates that celestial bodies were the subject of worship during the Stone and Bronze Ages.
 Amulets and stone walls in northern Europe depict arrangements of stars in constellations that match their historical positions, particularly circumpolar constellations.
 These date back as much as 30,000–40,000 years.

 In many ancient religions, the northern circumpolar stars were associated with darkness, death and the underworld of the dead.
 For the Aztecs, the northern stars were associated with Tezcatlipoca.
 In Peking, China, was a shrine devoted to the North Star deity.
 Such worship of the northern stars may have been associated with time keeping, as the positions of the stars could identify the annual seasons.
 Likewise, as agriculture developed, the need to keep accurate time led to more careful tracking of the positions of the sun, moon and planets; resulting with their deification when they became inextricably linked with the means of survival.
 In the ancient Egyptian calendar, the date of the annual flooding of the Nile was predicted by observing the heliacal rising of a star.
 Indeed, the belief in a strong association between the events on the earth and in the heavens led to the development of astrology.

 The first recorded conflict between religious orthodoxy and astronomy occurred with the Greek astronomer Anaxagoras.
 His beliefs that the heavenly bodies were the result of an evolutionary process and that the sun was a great burning stone (rather than the deity Helios), resulted in his arrest.
 He was charged with contravening the established religious beliefs.
 Although acquitted, he was forced to go into retirement.

 As science expanded during the Renaissance, the secular beliefs of scientific investigators encountered the opposition of Christian orthodoxy.
 The most famous such conflict was that of Galileo Galilei, who was tried by the Inquisition on suspicion of heresy.
 However, many astronomers were also highly religious and attempted to reconcile their beliefs with the discoveries they made following the invention of the telescope.

+Background

+Astronomy and spirituality have long been intertwined and closely related in looking to the heavens.
+With human spaceflight, psychological and cognitive changes were reported by people who directly interacted with outer space, either in visual manner or in exposure, demonstrated a quality of being furiously motivated and concerned about the Earth.